napari/napari/docs/plugins/npe2_getting_started.md

 ## Overview

-Plugins are just python packages.
-They include contributions that napari may use when performing tasks (like reading data), and a "manifest" file that tells napari where in the package to find these contributions.
+Plugins are special python packages.
+They include a _plugin manifest_ file that lists _contributions_ that napari may use when performing tasks.

-This guide covers `npe2`-style plugins. `npe2` plugins declare the functionality that they contribute in a file called the plugin manifest.

 Creating a new plugin involves the following steps: